cspr-rad/kairos-spec/src/spec.typ

 #table(
   columns: (auto, auto),
   [Endpoint],[Description],
   [`GET /counter`], [Returns the Kairos counter, a mechanism that prevents the usage of transfers more than one time without the users permission.
-It has to be added to each new L2 transaction in order to be accepted by the Kairos node.], [`GET /accounts/:accountID`], [Returns a single user's L2 account balance], [`GET /accounts`], [Returns the current Kairos state, i.e. all L2 account balances], [`POST /transfer`], [Takes an L2 transfer in JSON format, and returns a TxID],
+It has to be added to each new L2 transaction in order to be accepted by the Kairos node. @uniqueness], [`GET /accounts/:accountID`], [Returns a single user's L2 account balance], [`GET /accounts`], [Returns the current Kairos state, i.e. all L2 account balances], [`POST /transfer`], [Takes an L2 transfer in JSON format, and returns a TxID],